EUDR reporting guide for operators

 Mistake 2: Underestimating the time and effort required

-Some companies realize close to the deadline (December 2025) that they need to comply and think they can pull together everything in a week or two.
-EUDR compliance involves gathering a lot of information and possibly working with suppliers who themselves need time to adapt.
-Starting late can lead to errors.
-For example, if you try to map 100 supply chains in a rush, you may end up with sloppy data or unchecked risks.
+Some companies start preparing close to the deadline and assume compliance can come together in a week or two.
+EUDR compliance involves gathering substantial information and working with suppliers who need time to adapt.
+Mapping 100 supply chains in a rush often results in sloppy data or unchecked risks.

 Mistake 3: Treating risk assessment as a formality